marijnh/Eloquent-JavaScript/11_async.md

 In the following diagram, the thick lines represent time the program spends running normally, and the thin lines represent time spent waiting for the network.
 In the synchronous model, the time taken by the network is _part_ of the timeline for a given thread of control.
 In the asynchronous model, starting a network action conceptually causes a _split_ in the timeline.
 The program that initiated the action continues running, and the action happens alongside it, notifying the program when it is finished.

-{{figure {url: "img/control-io.svg", alt: "Control flow for synchronous and asynchronous programming",width: "8cm"}}}
+{{figure {url: "img/control-io.svg", alt: "Diagram of showing control flow in synchronous and asynchronous programs.
+The first part shows a synchronous program, where the program's active and waiting phases all happen on a single, sequential line.
+The second part shows a multi-threaded synchronous program, with two parallel lines, on which the waiting parts happen alongside each other, causing the program to finish faster.
+The last part shows an asynchronous program, where the multiple asynchronous actions branch off from the main program, which at some point stops, and then resumes whenever the first thing it was waiting for finishes.",width: "8cm"}}}

 {{index ["control flow", asynchronous], "asynchronous programming", verbosity}}